 The weather is bleak.
 The trees have lost all of their leaves and the gates of the school play ground are packed with blown debris.
 The gutters are flowing with the recent rain and clogs of leaves and wads of newspaper.
 The sky is grey with clouds and the shadows of low fog softens the edges of grey masonary walls.

 The world is grey tending towards black.
 There is one dim light in a distant window.
-Some oily slick puts a shine on a dull grainy stone surface.

 The slow line of a morning commute is in the far distance near a flat horizon.